+This course focuses on imparting knowledge and skills.
+The assessment strategy is designed to facilitate and test this process.
 The assessment criteria for oral presentations and written assignments are clearly set out in the course handbook.
-In addition, you will be provided with a full brief for each assessment in the relevant module handbook, and the brief will be discussed in class with an opportunity to ask questions.

 All Semester One modules have the same type of assessment.
-They require students to submit quite early on in the academic year a short diagnostic essay (20 weighting).
-This assignment enables the student and module leader to identify potential problems that can be addressed through Study Skills and as such students have a better understanding of what they need to do to improve.
-In addition, students have to submit a second substantial written essay towards the end of the semester.
+They require students to submit, quite early in the academic year, a short diagnostic assignment (20% weighting).
+This assignment enables the student and module leader to identify potential problems that can be addressed through Study Skills and thus students have a better understanding of what they need to do to improve.
+In addition, students have to submit a second substantial written assignment towards the end of the first semester.
 There is more variety in assessment techniques in second semester modules.
-These include business proposals, group work and assessed presentations in addition to essays.
+These include individual and group work and assessed presentations, in addition to essays.

-Course Structure
+Course structure